uzairdastagir09/Sales-Dashboard---Data-Analyst-Project-/README.md

 - **Skills Demonstrated:** Data analysis, visualization, dashboard design.

 ## Connect with Me:
-Follow me on LinkedIn for more data analysis projects and insights: [LinkedIn Profile](https://www.linkedin.com/in/minhaj313)
+Follow me on LinkedIn for more data analysis projects and insights: [LinkedIn Profile]( https://www.linkedin.com/in/uzairdastagir09)

 ## Tags:
-#DataAnalysis #DataAnalyst #Excel #DataVisualization #BusinessIntelligence #SalesAnalytics
+#DataAnalysis #DataAnalyst #Excel #DataVisualization #BusinessIntelligence

 ---

-Explore the power of data analytics and unlock valuable insights with this Sales Dashboard project!
-Feel free to reach out for any questions or collaborations.
-Happy analyzing! 🚀
+Dive into this Sales Dashboard project to see how data analytics transforms raw data into insights.
+Happy to connect for discussions or collaborations! 🚀